What is the role of a pump cover plate in pump efficiency?

 Hydraulic Efficiency and Flow Characteristics

-- Surface finish: Smooth surfaces reduce friction and improve flow characteristics
+• Surface finish: Smooth surfaces enhance flow characteristics and decrease friction.

 Mechanical Seal Protection and Longevity